AlexNegulescu111/telco_costumer_churn_analysis/README (4).md

 ## Contact

-Created by [Your Name] — looking for entry-level roles in **Data analysis/ Data Science / ML Engineering**
+Created by Alexandru NEGULESCU — looking for entry-level roles in **Data analysis/ Data Science / ML Engineering**
 Let's connect on [LinkedIn](linkedin.com/in/alexandru-negulescu-555a8323b) or check my [GitHub](https://github.com/AlexNegulescu111)